Day 1: Wednesday, March 11, 1998

 The man gave us a picture of Sir Thomas Buxton that had an inscription on the front of the statue.

-We thanked the man, and we walked back down the spiral staircase to the gift shop where I bought a book about West Minister Abby and Amelia bought Chase a shirt.
+We thanked the man, and we walked back down the spiral staircase to the gift shop, where I bought a book about Westminster Abby and Amelia bought Chase a shirt.

-We stopped at a sandwich shop for lunch which was located inside a Methodist Church.
+We stopped at a sandwich shop inside a Methodist Church for lunch.

 We ordered a sandwich, chips, and a Coke.

-We had missed the changing of the guards that had taken place at 10 A.M. that morning.
+We had missed the changing of the guard at 10 A.M. that morning.

-I took several pictures inside of the uniforms that the guards wore.
+I took several pictures of the uniforms that the guards wore.

-There was one very interesting uniform that was made for one of the King’s children.
+There was one exciting uniform that was made for one of the King's children.

-We saw several different types of uniforms that came from different parts of the country.
+We saw several types of uniforms from different parts of the country.

 Day 8: Wednesday, March 18, 1998

-We walked to The House of Parliament and stood in line for one hour and a half.
+We walked to the Houses of Parliament and stood in line for 1.5 hours.

-To go inside Parliament you have to go through several lines of security and be patted down.
+To enter Parliament, you have to go through several security checkpoints and be patted down.

 We had made it through the first section of security, and we were told to sit down on this very long bench.

-We waited for several minutes, and we went through another line of security.
+We waited for several minutes and went through another security line.

-We set in Parliament, and they debated about young people being used as prostitutes.
+We sat in Parliament, and they debated about young people being used as prostitutes.

-We went into the House of Commons, and again we were patted down, Amelia had to take off her bum bag.
+We went into the House of Commons, and we were patted down again.
+Amelia had to take off her bum bag.
 You dare not call them fanny packs!

-We took the subway back to the mall where we did some shopping.
+We took the subway back to the mall and did some shopping.

-We finished our shopping, and we walked back to the hotel, on our way back we stopped to purchase cookies and cokes.
+We finished our shopping and walked back to the hotel.
+On our way back, we stopped to purchase cookies and Cokes.

-We packed our bags for tomorrow we will be returning home.
+We packed our bags for tomorrow, and we will be returning home.

 Day 9: Thursday, March 19, 1998

-We just made it for breakfast, we were the last ones to be served breakfast before the kitchen closed.
-We check out of the hotel and we start pulling our luggage up the street.
+We just made it for breakfast; we were the last ones served before the kitchen closed.
+We check out of the hotel and start pulling our luggage up the street.

-We will have to walk uphill ten blocks to get to the train station.
+We will have to walk up a hill for 10 blocks to get to the train station.

-We arrived at the depot but we went to the wrong train station.
-It was a good thing we left early or we would have missed the train that went to the airport.
+We arrived at the depot, but we went to the wrong train station.
+It was a good thing we left early, or we would have missed the train to the airport.

 We make it to the correct train stop, we load our luggage onto the train, and we are now on our way to Gatwick Airport.